Wage markups and buyer power in intermediate input markets

 The anatomy of costs and firm performance: Evidence from Belgium (joint with Jan De Loecker, Catherine Fuss, and Nathan Quiller-Doust)

-Antitrust laws prohibit collusion by private firms, yet many types of interfirm cooperation are legal.
-Using laboratory experiments, we study spillovers from legal cooperation in one market to tacit collusion in a different market.
-Subjects sequentially play two homogeneous goods Bertrand games once against the same opponent.
-We vary whether subjects can form binding price agreements in the first market.
-We find that allowing subjects to coordinate their prices in the first market significantly increases prices in the second market, elevating the incidence of non-competitive market prices by more than 60 percent.
-This shows that repeated interaction and communication are not necessary to achieve non-competitive prices, as long as subjects can form binding agreements in a different market.
-Additional treatments suggest that commitment and multimarket contact are both necessary and sufficient for spillovers from legal cooperation to tacit collusion to emerge.
+Antitrust laws prohibit private firms to coordinate their market behavior, yet many types of interfirm cooperation are legal.
+Using laboratory experiments, we study spillovers from legal cooperation in one market to non-competitive prices in a different market.
+Our theoretical framework predicts that such cooperation spillovers are most likely to occur for intermediate levels of competition.
+Our experimental findings support this theoretical prediction.
+In addition, our experimental results show that repeated interaction and communication about prices in a market are not necessary to achieve non-competitive prices in that market, as long as subjects can form binding agreements in a different market.
+Results from additional treatments suggest that commitment and multimarket contact are necessary for cooperation spillovers to emerge.

-Corporate social responsibility by joint agreement (joint with Maarten Pieter Schinkel
+Corporate social responsibility by joint agreement (joint with Maarten Pieter Schinkel)

 Journal of Environmental Economics and Management, 123, 2024.

-working paper download (Tinbergen Institute Discussion Paper 2021-063/VII
+working paper download (Tinbergen Institute Discussion Paper 2021-063/VII)

 Production agreements, sustainability investments, and consumer welfare (joint with Maarten Pieter Schinkel and Yossi Spiegel)